AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The more you know, the more you know you don't know. — Aristotle
+> The opportunity of defeating the enemy is provided by the enemy himself. — Sun Tzu
 <!--END_SECTION:quote-->